takeshimg92/takeshimg92.github.io/_posts/2022-09-20-cost_based_auc.md

 $$\boxed{y = 1 - \frac{1-\pi}{\rho} + \frac{1-\rho}{\rho} \frac{1-\pi}{\pi} x}$$

-defines the useful lower bound on the ROC curve.
+and bounded above by the ROC curve defines the "useful" area from a cost perspective,

-### Example and implementation
+### Examples and implementation

 > A "clean" implementation follows after these first examples.